QuantEcon/cbc_2024/wednesday/jax_intro.md

 x_mesh, y_mesh = jnp.meshgrid(x, y)
 ```

-Now we get what we want and the execution time is very fast.
+Now we get what we want and the execution time is fast.

 ```{code-cell} ipython3
 z_mesh = f(x_mesh, y_mesh)